 Once you import your FCP X Event with clips (simple, multicam, sync, compound clips) into the Simon Says Extension, you can view the transcript there or on the website.
-That transcript on the web is editable like a Google doc.
+That transcript is editable like a Google doc.

-Then go back to the Simon Says Extension and export the FCPXML ranges: it will be rich with metadata and make your editing life much better.
+When you export the FCPXML ranges, it will be rich with metadata and make your editing life much better.

 Related Help Articles:

 Best Practices for importing Multicam and Sync clips with the SS FCP X Extension

 Can I translate my subtitles within the FCP Extension?

 Export burnt-in subtitles/caption in FCPX